 Max asked for extra credit.
 He knew the answer, because he asks me almost weekly.
 I told him that if he wanted to spend more time improving his grade, he should pay attention in class and ask questions, particularly on tests.

 We’ve had this conversation before.
 He hasn’t changed his behavior.
 I suspect he’s just going to take his B and hope he gets a different teacher next year who’ll make the tutor worth the trouble.
 At least he’s not trying to force a failing grade to get to summer school for an easy A.

-Homer got yelled at.
-I expressed (snarled) my disappointment that he wouldn’t make the effort to be excellent, when he was so clearly capable of more.
+I was extremely direct with Homer, expressing (snarling) my disappointment that he wouldn’t make the effort to be excellent, when he was so clearly capable of more.
 What was he doing that was so important he couldn’t take 20 minutes or so away to finish a test, given the gift of extra time?
 Homer stood looking a bit abashed.
 Next test, he came in during lunch to complete his work.
 And got an A.

 Max got a B- on the same test, with no change in behavior.

 I haven’t included any of the top students’ work because it’s rather boring; revelations only come with error patterns.
 But here, in a later test, is an actual “weak student”, who I shall dub Wesley.

 Wesley had been forced into Algebra 2, against his wishes, since it took him five attempts to pass algebra I and geometry.
 He was furious and determined to fail.
 I told him all he had to do was work and I’d pass him.
 Didn’t help.
 I insisted he work.
 He’d often demand to get a referral instead.
 Finally, his mother emailed about his grade and I passed on our conversations.
 I don’t know how, but she convinced him to at least pick up a pencil.
 And, to Wesley’s astonishment, he actually did start to understand the material.
 Not all of it, not always.